louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^d59375bb].
 Arthritis & Rheumatology (2020).
 High credibility.

-Gout—antiinflammatory prophylaxis when starting ULT—initiating concomitant antiinflammatory prophylaxis therapy (e.g., colchicine, NSAIDs, prednisone/prednisolone) over no antiinflammatory prophylaxis is strongly recommended; the choice of specific antiinflammatory prophylaxis should be based upon patient factors; and continuing prophylaxis for 3–6 months rather than <3 months is strongly recommended, with ongoing evaluation and continued prophylaxis as needed if the patient continues to experience flares.
+Gout — antiinflammatory prophylaxis when starting ULT — initiating concomitant antiinflammatory prophylaxis therapy (e.g., colchicine, NSAIDs, prednisone/prednisolone) over no antiinflammatory prophylaxis is strongly recommended; the choice of specific antiinflammatory prophylaxis should be based upon patient factors; and continuing prophylaxis for 3–6 months rather than < 3 months is strongly recommended, with ongoing evaluation and continued prophylaxis as needed if the patient continues to experience flares.

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^bea6ab4b].
 Arthritis & Rheumatology (2020).
 High credibility.

-American College of Rheumatology gout guideline—strong recommendations included initiation of urate-lowering therapy (ULT) for all patients with tophaceous gout, radiographic damage due to gout, or frequent gout flares; allopurinol as the preferred first-line ULT, including for those with moderate-to-severe chronic kidney disease (CKD; stage ≥3); using a low starting dose of allopurinol (≤100 mg/day, and lower in CKD) or febuxostat (≤40 mg/day); and a treat-to-target management strategy with ULT dose titration guided by serial serum urate (SU) measurements, with an SU target of <6 mg/dl.
+American College of Rheumatology gout guideline — strong recommendations included initiation of urate-lowering therapy (ULT) for all patients with tophaceous gout, radiographic damage due to gout, or frequent gout flares; allopurinol as the preferred first-line ULT, including for those with moderate-to-severe chronic kidney disease (CKD; stage ≥ 3); using a low starting dose of allopurinol (≤ 100 mg/day, and lower in CKD) or febuxostat (≤ 40 mg/day); and a treat-to-target management strategy with ULT dose titration guided by serial serum urate (SU) measurements, with an SU target of < 6 mg/dl.
 When initiating ULT, concomitant antiinflammatory prophylaxis therapy for a duration of at least 3–6 months was strongly recommended, and for management of gout flares, colchicine, nonsteroidal antiinflammatory drugs, or glucocorticoids (oral, intraarticular, or intramuscular) were strongly recommended.

 ---